Curriculum

 Grade 12

-English 4 is the final stage in our students’ work with the skills of English: reading, writing, research, and communication.
-Reading selections will emphasize texts with archetypal and symbolic significance from British Literature from a variety of literary time periods and genres (including Victorian Gothic, Dystopian Science Fiction, Modernist Novella, and Shakespearean Drama).
+This course is the final stage in our students’ work with the skills of English: reading, writing, research, and communication.
+Reading selections will emphasize texts with archetypal and symbolic significance from British Literature from a variety of literary time periods and genres (including narrative nonfiction, dystopian science fiction, and Shakespearean drama).
 Students will work throughout the course on supporting their ideas and analyses with cited text evidence and will demonstrate their understanding in writing through short answers, paragraph responses, and full essays.
-In addition to literary analysis essays, all students will write a college entrance essay as well as a research paper which uses scholarly literary criticism to support their interpretation of a work.
-Students will also demonstrate their continued growth and mastery of senior English skills and vocabulary through multiple choice quizzes and tests, timed writings, text and poetry responses, and both a midterm and a final exam.
+In addition to literary analysis essays, all students will write a college entrance essay as well as a research paper which uses collegiate sources to report on a real-world problem.
+Students will also demonstrate their continued growth and mastery of senior English skills and vocabulary through multiple choice quizzes and tests, timed writings, text and poetry responses, reading comprehension skills assessments, and both a midterm and a final exam.

-Prerequisite: Successful completion of AP Language and Composition (with a B or better) or English 3 (with an A- average or better) AND the recommendation of the English instructor.
+Prerequisite: Successful completion of AP Language and Composition (with a B or better) or English 3 (with an A- average or better), the recommendation of the English instructor, and performance on a qualifying test to indicate AP level analytical skills.
 Students should demonstrate a genuine interest in reading and discussing serious literature and a desire to fully participate in the course.

 Grade 12